mckennapsean/dissertation/content/03-framework.md

 writing code and programs to build visualizations to meet the needs of the users.
-This could be as simple as writing scripts or automating processes for generating visualizations and tying them together using a variety of existing tools, but it is also possible to use other visualization frameworks (e.g., D3.js, Vega, Processing) or graphics toolkits (e.g., OpenGL, WebGL, Canvas) to build and generate interactive visualizations from the ground up.
+This could be as simple as writing scripts or automating processes for generating visualizations and tying them together using a variety of existing tools, but designers can also use other visualization frameworks (e.g., D3.js, Vega, Processing) or graphics toolkits (e.g., OpenGL, WebGL, Canvas) to build and generate interactive visualizations from the ground up.

 Most engineering design process models couple the ideate and make activities.
 We